shlozer/Minesweeper67/README.md

 Here you can find my Mineswweper.

-Front-End displaying: Bootstrap, Google Icons and some classical HTML CSS
+Front-End display: Bootstrap, Google Icons and some classical HTML5 CSS3

 Background images: Unsplash API